mschinzvende/Google_I-O_Extended_2018/README.md

 # Google_I-O_Extended_2018
-Object Recognition in video using TensorFlow &amp; OpenCv
+Object Classification in video using TensorFlow &amp; OpenCv

 This tutorial will focus on how you can detect various objects in a video stream, either live or pre-recorded, using the TensorFlow Object Detection Library.
 In order to recognise vaious objects in a video, we will make use of pre-trainned models available in the <a href="https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md">TensorFlow Model Zoo</a>